mindplay-dk/walkway/README.md

 }
 ```

-Encapsulating routes in a Module also provides modularity - to delegate control from
+Encapsulating routes in a Module also provides modularity - to delegate control
 from one Module to another, call the delegate() method on the Route object:

 ```PHP